fortellerq/notes/proxmox/proxmox.md

 - https://forum.mattkc.com/viewtopic.php?t=206

 ## Windows Vista
+### Machine Type
 Can run perfectly with q35 latest, no additional AHCI drivers required.

-Virtual hard drive should be SATA.
-We can enable Discard and SSD emulation and possibly use SSD Tweaker Pro to run Trim.
+### Virtual hard drive
+Since the Windows XP & Vista installer will not know how to deal with modern hard drives, we first should create & format our VM drive on a Windows 10/11 VM with MBR, NTFS.
+Then reassign the drive to the Win XP/Vista VM and proceed with installation.

+For the installation, virtual hard disk must be either IDE or SATA.
+To prepare for VirtIO drivers installation, add a dummy 1GB virtual hard disk and select the VirtIO protocol.
+After the installation, Windows will ask for drivers for an unknown SCSI controller, and we can find the drivers in the VirtIO ISO.

+After successfully installing the VirtIO SCSI controller, we can stop the VM, detach our boot disk, reattach it using the VirtIO protocol, make sure Discard is checked, and the device is selected in Boot Order in the Options tab.
+Now we can remove the dummy 1GB VirtIO disk.

+### Network card
+VirtIO.
+After installation, Windows will ask for drivers for unknown Ethernet card, and we can find drivers in the VirtIO ISO.
+Alternatively, select Realtek 8139 since it will work under XP and Vista by default, no need for 3rd party drivers.

+### Other notes
 ![Here is the config of my Vista VM](images/proxmox-vista-conf.jpg)

-Since the Windows Vista installer will not know how to deal with modern hard drives, we first should format our VM drive on a Windows 10/11 VM with MBR, NTFS.
-Then reassign the drive to the Win Vista VM and proceed with installation.

 If we run the VM with an emulated GPU such as by using the VMWare compatible display, Windows Vista might not load the drivers for our passed through GPU correctly, giving a code 12 error.
 In this case, we should try setting Display to None and ticking the Primary GPU checkbox for the GPU passthrough.